and-hub/hello-world/README.md

 # hello-world
 Just another repository.
-Here's some info aboudt me.
+Here's some info about me.